A gene is an inheritance unit of us while the allele is an alternative form of it.

-One set of chromosomes from father and one set of chromosomes from mother are inherited in the offspring which means one allele from father and one allele from mother.
+One set of chromosomes from father and one set of chromosomes from mother are inherited in the offspring which means one allele from father and one allele from mother inherited to offspring.

-A phenotype type is an observable form of the trait governed by different alleles, different phenotypes of a particular trait is originated due to different combination of alleles.
+A phenotype type is an observable form of the trait governed by different alleles, different phenotypes of a particular trait originate due to different combinations of alleles.

 Another difference between gene vs allele is the prevalence,

-Genes are present in almost all known organism, for example, several metabolic- enzyme coding genes are present in all organism but in some organism it expresses and in some it does not.
+Genes are present in almost all known organisms, for example, several metabolic- enzyme coding genes are present in all organisms but in some organisms it expresses, and in some, it does not.

-On the other side, not all the alleles are present in all organism, for example, the blue eye allele is present in one particular population but not in other.
+On the other side, not all the alleles are present in all organisms, for example, the blue eye allele is present in one particular population but not in others.

-The dark skin colour allele is commonly present in the populations living in extreme heat while that allele is not present in the population living in cold places.
+The dark skin color allele is commonly present in the populations living in extreme heat while that allele is not present in the population living in cold places.

 Wild type allele vs mutant allele:

 A phenotype related to the allele which is present normally in the entire population is called a wild type allele while the new allele or harmful allele which creates an entirely new variation in the population is called a mutant allele.